amlal/NeuroSkyMaxMSP/README.md

 <h2>STEPS</h2>
-1. Get tcpClient Java class installed (see above)<br />
+<ol><li>Get tcpClient Java class installed (see above)</li>

-2. Download and install ThinkGearConnect (see above) <br />
+<li>Download and install ThinkGearConnect (see above) </li>

-3. Make sure the folder with these patches is in your Max path somewhere or add it as its own path (see Options->File Preferences).
-This is to get the supplied externs working.<br />
+<li>Make sure the folder with these patches is in your Max path somewhere or add it as its own path (see Options->File Preferences).
+This is to get the supplied externs working.</li>

-4. Open ThinkGear Connector<br />
+<li>Open ThinkGear Connector</li>

-5. Connect your MindWave Mobile<br />
+<li>Connect your MindWave Mobile</li>

-6. Open patch NeuroSkyInput.
-It should connect to ThinkGear Connector automatically, if you click the system tray dropdown, you should see "1 connected application"<br />
+<li>Open patch NeuroSkyInput.
+It should connect to ThinkGear Connector automatically, if you click the system tray dropdown, you should see "1 connected application"</li>

-7. <strong>BUG</strong>: Open MindWaveMobile Tutorial.
+<li><strong>BUG</strong>: Open MindWaveMobile Tutorial.
 For some reason, ThinkGear Connector won't spit out data until this step is done.
-Trying to figure out which message I'm supposed to send that I'm missing.<br />
+Trying to figure out which message I'm supposed to send that I'm missing.</li>

-8. After this you should see data streaming into Max! …Hopefully?<br />
+<li>After this you should see data streaming into Max! …Hopefully?</li></ol>

 Max 6 SHA-1 code generated on Max.app/Contents/MacOS/Max: a4785a4ca03023bbe8528985b44644757f0f2ed0